 As we mentioned above, assault and battery are two different crimes since a battery involves the actual use of violence or force against another person.
 However, note that just like assault, you can be convicted of battery even if you didn’t cause the victim any bodily injury.
 What counts is that you touched the victim in an offensive or harmful manner.

-The battery is a misdemeanor offense whose penalties include a maximum fine of $2,000 and a maximum of six months of a county jail sentence.
+Battery is a misdemeanor offense with penalties that include a maximum fine of $2,000 and a maximum jail sentence of six months.

-If you caused the victim severe bodily injury, you would be subjected to stricter penalties under PC 242(d) battery causing great bodily injury.
-PC 242(d) can be charged as either a felony or a misdemeanor.
+If you caused the victim severe bodily injury, you would be subjected to stricter penalties under PC 243(d)-aggravated battery.
+PC 243(d) can be charged as either a felony or a misdemeanor.
 Felony charges carry a maximum of four years of state imprisonment.

 Throwing a Substance at a Vehicle (VC 23110)

-VC 23110 crime happens when a person throws an object at a vehicle that’s on a public street.
+VC 23110 crime happens when a person throws an object at a vehicle that is on a public street.
 If the facts can be justified, a prosecutor can choose to prosecute you under VC 23110 instead of assault law.
-This crime does not need the prosecutor to prove that you had the ability to use force on the victim like it is with assault.
+This crime does not need the prosecutor to prove that you had the ability to use force on the victim as assault.
 Thus, you may be convicted of this offense even if there wasn’t any possibility of the thrown object hitting the motor vehicle.

 In many cases, this crime is a misdemeanor.
 However, if the substance you threw was capable of resulting in severe injury and you intended to cause serious bodily harm, it will be charged as a felony.

 Contact an Orange County Criminal Attorney Near Me

 If you or your loved one in Santa Ana is facing assault charges, contact Darwish Law firm as soon as possible at 714-887-4810.
 Our attorneys have years of experience handling criminal cases.
 We pay attention to the minor but essential facts of your case to prepare a strong, winning defense strategy.